-- We believe that our employees are our most important asset.
-By creating open channels of communication, we can promote a positive work environment and maximize productivity. - An effective reporting system will augment our other efforts to foster a culture of integrity and ethical decision-making.
+- Extrahop Networks, Inc. ("we," the "Company," or "ExtraHop") believes that our employees are our most important asset.
+By creating open channels of communication, we can promote a positive work environment and maximize productivity. - We view this as a best practice for a company of our maturity.
+Publicly traded companies are even required by law to have an anonymous reporting vehicle to address accounting and auditing fraud directly to the audit committee. - An effective reporting system will augment our other efforts to foster a culture of integrity and ethical decision-making.